 Year 2 have been discovering parts of our story 'The Lonely Beast' and had great fun re-enacting a scene from it!
 We made predictions about what was happening, what the characters might be saying and how they could be feeling.

 Year 2 have been busy in Science sorting and classifying items into whether they are living, non-living or dead.
 We have had some interesting discussions around whether plants are alive so this may be something you would like to explore in more detail at home.

 Year 2 have been busy creating their response to Psalm 19.
 We listened to the classical song 'Morning’ from the Peer Gynt Suite – Edvard Grieg.
 The children were inspired to create their own art pieces in response to the Psalm and were mindful of their choice of colours to depict a mood.
 The Psalm spoke about God being with us when we wake up or when we are surrounded by nature.
 Year 2 were brilliant at explaining their choices of colours, the contrast it created and how they made these by mixing colours.

 Year 2 have been exploring the Creation story in the Bible and had many suggestions for how the world was made.
-My favourite answer was 'God and the builders made the world'.
-Someone else replied 'God made the builders so that means God made the world'.
-Another excellent answer was 'God made it by words'.
+My favourite answer was "God and the builders made the world".
+Someone else replied "God made the builders so that means God made the world".
+Another excellent answer was "God made it by words".
 There was lots of deep thinking going on and some fantastic 'big questions' arose from the debate.
-For example 'How and why are there so many countries?' and 'Who made God?'.
+For example "How and why are there so many countries?" and "Who made God?".